tomaszsztajkowski/Sudoku/README.md

 ```shell
 python GUI.py
 ```
+## Rules
+- The big 9x9 square divided into 9 smaller 3x3 squares has to be completely filled with numbers 1 to 9
+- No line, row, or smaller square can contain repeating numbers
 ## Instructions
 - left mouse button - select a tile
 - 1 to 9 - insert a number into the selected tile
 - shift + 1 to 9 - insert a mark with the number into the selected tile
+###### sidenote: multiple marks can be inserted into one tile, marks do not affect validity check
 - 0 - clear the selected tile
 - q, w, e - load in a new map (easy, medium, hard)
 - spacebar - start solving